5 Ways to Simplify and Enjoy Your Summer Garden. Tips from a DIY gardener to make your gardening chores easier and quicker.

 Consider plant maintenance: watering & pruning.

-When we moved to Sutton Place, 25 years ago, I inherited giant hosta but little else in the way of thriving landscape…and hardly any grass due to a yard full of trees.
+When we moved to Sutton Place, 25 years ago, I inherited giant hosta, but little else in the way of thriving landscape…and hardly any grass due to a yard full of trees.
 I slowly added low maintenance plants like hydrangeas, daylilies and boxwood.
 Once established, they need very little care.
 Some people like to split daylilies when they get too big…but I just let ours go.
 I think I’ve split them once.
 Boxwood needs a trim in the early summer but other than that it’s super easy to maintain.
 Hydrangeas do need water, but the blooms are worth a little extra trouble!
-Here’s our front yard last summer:
+Here’s a recent picture of our front yard:

 You can read more about that here: On Sutton Place | The Front